codaxy/curriculum/sass/css-guide.md

-# Styling, SASS and CSS
+# CSS and SCSS Guide

 ## Inserting CSS [A]
 There are 3 ways of inserting CSS.